dhianapereira/gestor-de-consultas/README.md

 Web app for a fictional health unit for better management of the patient's medical record and initial dengue diagnosis questionnaire.

-## Como executar?
+## How to execute?

-Primeiro você precisa iniciar o Apache ou se estiver usando o Xampp, inicialize o Xampp.
-No phpMyAdmin você executa o script sql, que está em `src/data/database`, para criar o banco de dados.
-Por fim, basta colocar no navegador a url `http://localhost/health_unit/public/`.
+First you need to start Apache or if you are using Xampp, start Xampp.
+In phpMyAdmin you run the sql script, which is in `src/data/database`, to create the database.
+Finally, just put in the browser the url `http://localhost/health_unit/public/`.

 ## Note
 - The project is working with version 2.4.29 of the Apache (Ubuntu 18.04) and version 7.2.24 of the PHP;